xadamxk/LTE/README.md

 1. Right click desired element
 2. Select 'Locate this Element' from action menu
 3. Copy contents of alert (this is the Selenium citation)
-4. History of last 10 citations can be found by clicking the extension

 ## Features
 - Quick citations for selenium based projects